un33k/brevity/README.md

 Use your **intellect** and **passion** on what is really important to you and let **Brevity** take care of everything else.

+# Demo
+Visit [simplyfound.com](https://simplyfound.com), create an account and take brevity for a spin.

 # Installation

 ```bash